General FAQs

 What does it mean when you say my savings are locked?

-We are keen to encourage the savings habit to provide members with a safety net during times of crisis.
-Savings can also act as security for member loans for example in the case of a Save Secure, Family, Cash Flow and Save& Borrow loans all of which have an element of locked savings.
-If locked savings apply to a loan you will be advised at the time of application and the savings remain yours to be accessed when your loan balance falls or is repaid.
-You will receive a dividend on locked savings and if you grow your savings this will enable us to lend at a finer rate.
+We strongly advocate cultivating a savings habit to offer members a financial safety net during challenging times.
+Savings can also serve as collateral for member loans, such as Save Secure, Family and Save & Borrow loans, which involve locked savings.
+If locked savings apply to a loan, you will be informed during the application process, and the savings will remain yours to access when your loan balance decreases or is repaid.
+Locked savings will also earn a dividend, and increasing your savings can enable us to offer more competitive loan rates.

 Open Banking FAQs